SebaAguiar/SebaAguiar/README.md

 I'm a developer with over 2 years of experience in the JavaScript/TypeScript ecosystem.
 I specialize in backend development with Node.js and NestJS, but I also enjoy building intuitive user interfaces with Next.js and React.
 My experience as a Tech Lead has allowed me not only to develop software but also to guide teams to improve code quality and process efficiency.

   * 🔭 I’m currently working on personal projects to strengthen my knowledge in Go and WebSockets.
-  * 🌱 I’m currently learning about Advanced Design Patterns and Microservices Architecture.
+  * 🌱 I’m currently learning about Design Patterns and Software Architecture.
   * 💬 Ask me about TypeScript, NestJS, Software Architecture, or development best practices.
   * 📫 How to reach me: sebaaguiar.dev@gmail.com